Automations

 To get started, navigate to the tab in your Mailtrap account or go to https://mailtrap.io/automations.

-Create a New Automation:
+Create a new automation:

 1. Define the name

-1. Set Up the Entry Trigger:
+1. Set up an Entry Trigger

 For this example, we'll use the "Contact created" trigger.
 This means the automation will start whenever a new contact is added.
 After selecting the trigger type, click "Save".